KaranJoseph12/CyclePath/README.md

 ## Acknowledgements

-SafePath was created as part of the MSc in Advanced Software Development at Technological University Dublin, under the mentorship of Dr. Brendan Tierney and collaboration of a passionate student team focused on sustainable urban mobility.
+SafePath was created as part of the MSc in Advanced Software Development at Technological University Dublin.